howesteve/elegua/README.md

 </Route>
 ```

-The `$params` store will reflect the params by name.
+The [$params](#params) store will reflect the params by name.
 Internally, this is implemented using a RegExp route.

-If the last routing did not use named routes/or regexp matching (i.e. a hash match), `$params` will be empty.
+If the last routing did not use named routes/or regexp matching (i.e. a hash match), [$params](#params) will be empty.

 ## Regexp routes

 Sometimes you might want a route to match only on certain specific path patterns; ex: `/users/123`.
-Just use a regexp as route:
+Use a regexp as route:

 ```svelte
 <Route route={/\/users/([0-9]+)/}>